Skip to main content

 Calculating specials from records alone.
 Treatment records document what happened; billing records document what it cost.
 You need both.
 A procedure documented in the records but missing from billing (or vice versa) creates credibility issues.

 Failing to explain gaps.
 Every gap in treatment is an invitation for the adjuster to argue reduced severity.
-If you cannot explain a gap, at minimum acknowledge it in the demand narrative.
+If you can’t explain a gap, at minimum acknowledge it in the demand narrative.

 Automating Medical Record Organization for Demand Packages

-Building a demand-ready chronology from thousands of pages of records is time-intensive work.
+Building a demand-ready chronology from thousands of pages of records takes real time.
 For firms handling medical record review across dozens of active cases, the manual approach doesn’t scale.

-AI-powered tools like Dodon.ai compress the most labor-intensive steps — sorting, extracting, and organizing — into minutes rather than hours.
-The platform generates structured chronologies with page-line citations, flags missing providers, and handles the messy reality of mixed-format medical records.
-(For a cost breakdown of manual vs. AI-powered record organization, see the real cost of outsourcing medical record summaries.)
+Dodon.ai compresses the heaviest steps (sorting, extracting, organizing) into minutes.
+The platform generates structured chronologies with page-line citations, flags missing providers, and handles mixed-format records.
+For a cost breakdown of manual vs. AI-powered record organization, see the real cost of outsourcing medical record summaries.

-For a firm running 20 active PI cases, that can mean reclaiming 30-40 hours per month that would otherwise go to manual record sorting — time that goes back to case evaluation and settlement negotiation.
+For a firm running 20 active PI cases, that can mean reclaiming 30-40 hours per month.
+Time that goes back to case evaluation and settlement negotiation instead of manual sorting.

 Try Dodon.ai free for 7 days and see how fast your next demand package comes together.